testing-library/react-testing-library/README.md

 import {render, fireEvent, cleanup, waitForElement} from 'react-testing-library'
-// this adds custom jest matchers from jest-dom import 'jest-dom/extend-expect' import axiosMock from 'axios' // the mock lives in a __mocks__ directory import Fetch from '../fetch' // see the tests for a full implementation
+// this adds custom jest matchers from jest-dom import 'jest-dom/extend-expect'

+// the mock lives in a __mocks__ directory
+// to know more about manual mocks, access: https://jestjs.io/docs/en/manual-mocks import axiosMock from 'axios' import Fetch from '../fetch' // see the tests for a full implementation

 // automatically unmount and cleanup DOM after the test is finished.